neelspd/Greenhouse-Automation-and-Monitoring-System/README.md

 The fan will be turned ON/OFF inside the greenhouse, if the sensor reads the temperature below the fixed threshold in sensor based mode, in a time based mode the fan will be ON for a particular period of time, and in user based mode the fan will in control of the user of the system.

 Similar is the system for the water pump but it has only two modes Time-Based and User Based.

+# Getting Started
+Connect Reaspberry Pi and Other Circuitory in Proper Manner The Components needed will be,
+-> DHT 11 or any DHT Family Hygrometer and Temperature Sensor -> Generic Soil Hygrometer
+-> Raspberry Pi (Any Version)
+-> Generic Relay Motor Driver Circuit
+-> Water pump
+-> Fan (Small Size)

+Note: I have Used Low Voltage Components on AC Supply via AC to DC converter.

+# Contributing
+### Author : Neel Shah
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Versioning

+# License

+This project is licensed under the GNU GPLv3 License - see the LICENSE file for details